 This detail from a painting by A. Pugin shows the Botanic Garden’s Danby Gate in 1816.
-It is a Grade I listed structure (ref.
-1485/423).

 The Oxford Physic Garden, renamed the Oxford Botanic Garden in 1840, was founded in 1621 by Henry Danvers, Earl of Danby, on the present five-acre site.
 Being outside the city walls, the land was formerly used as a Jewish cemetery.
 Four thousand loads of “mucke and dunge” were needed to raise the land above the Cherwell flood-plain.
 The walls were to be as “well fair and sufficient as All Soules College walls, Magdalen Colledge Tower, or any of the fairest buildings in Oxford both for truth and beauty”, and the gateways were built in 1632 by Inigo Jones’s master-mason.